deusfinance/deus-docs/docs/introcopy.md

 ### As a Liquidity Provider
 - Losses and fees from Traders
 - Earlier access to certain IPO's or stocks
-- Governance/voting power in the Dao
+- Governance/voting power in the DAO
-- More liquidity means more trading, which grows ecosystem benefiting Deus and Dea price
+- More liquidity means more trading, which grows ecosystem benefitting the price of DEUS and DEA.

 ## Why two tokens?

 [DEUS](deus.md) – A share in the Ecosystem.
-Benefits from constant buybacks. (less volatility).
+Benefits from constant buybacks (less volatility).

 [DEA](dea) – A liquidity pair in all farming pools, needed for max returns on trading fees.
 Low supply, high demand (higher volatility).